arnaucube/miksi-core/README.md

 *From Esperanto, **miksi** (miks·i): to mingle, to blend, to mix, to shuffle*

-Ethereum mixer where all the computation & constructions are done offchain and then proved inside a zkSNARK to the Smart Contract (for the *deposit* and for the *withdraw*).
+Ethereum mixer where all the computation & constructions are done offchain and then proved inside a zkSNARK to the smart-contract (both to *deposit* and *withdraw*).

-This means that the client builds a MerkleTree and makes all the needed computation, and then generates a zk-proof where proves that all the offchain computation is done following all the rules (no leaf deletion, only one leaf addition, correct leaf format).
+The client builds a MerkleTree, carries out the required computation, and then generates a zk-proof proving that the offchain computation has been done correctly (no leaf deletion, and only one correctly formatted leaf addition).
-This allows to use only `~325.000 gas` for the *deposit*, and `~308.000 gas` for the withdraw.
+This approach requires only `~325.000 gas` to *deposit* (compared to `~1M gas` for an onchain computation approach) , and `~308.000 gas` to *withdraw*.

+These gas savings come from the fact that we don't need to carry out the MerkleTree computations onchain.
+Instead, we prove the correctness of these offchain computations inside the snark proof, and verify this proof onchain.
+It's much cheaper to verify the proof than to carry out the necessary computations onchain.

 ![](miksi-logo00-small.png)

 **Warning:** This repository is in a very early stage.
-The current version works, but is not finished and there are some improvements to be added.
+The current version works, but is not finished.
+There are some improvements in the works.

-WebApp to use miksi-core can be found at https://github.com/arnaucube/miksi-app
+The WebApp to use miksi-core can be found at https://github.com/arnaucube/miksi-app

 ## Circuits tests
 ```